Lizard Acres, Arizona

 Lizard Acres was a former cattle ranch, subdivision, and train stop situated in Maricopa County, Arizona, near the present day town of Surprise.
 It has an estimated elevation of 1191 ft above sea level.

 Lizard Acres (noted as Lizard on topographic maps) was a train stop just north of Surprise, Arizona.
 The stop is near current day Grand Avenue and Bell Road in Surprise, Arizona.
 The site also held a cattle farm.

 History

 In the 1940s, ranchers from Holbrook, Arizona, R. S. Spurlock and J. C. Wetzler were looking for land for a proposed 1,900 acre site for a new ranch.
 Their search led them to land one mile east of where the intersection of Grand Avenue and Bell Road is today.
 Spurlock is rumored to have declared "Jumpin' Jehosophat, this country isn't fit for raising anything but lizards!"
 As a result, the ranch was nicknamed "Lizard Acres,” but officially was called Circle One Livestock Company.

 In the early 1960s, the ranch held 13,000 cattle.
 The Circle One Livestock Company ranch was one of the leading cattle operations in the southwest.
+In Surprise’s early years, the ranch loaned equipment and workers to assist in the town’s creation and maintenance of its roads.
 Throughout the 1960s and into the early 1970s, the ranch began selling parts of its land to Del E. Webb to build Sun City West, Arizona, a retirement community.